AguaClara/String-Digester/Trickling_Filter_report_1.md

 ## Introduction
 Explain how the completion of your challenge will affect AguaClara and the mission of providing safe drinking water (or sustainable wastewater treatment!).
 If this is a continuing team, how will your contribution build upon previous research?
 What needs to be further discovered or defined?
 If this is a new team, what prompted the inclusion of this team?

 The creation of the trickling filter subteam was prompted by the need for further treatment of wastewater following UASB treatment.
+UASB treatment can do very well treating BOD, but there is a lot of nutrient pollution in the wastewater in Honduras.
 The overall objective is to first identify the primary issues in industrial-scale trickling filters.
 Using this information, the team aims to deploy both a disruptively efficient, non-mechanized trickling filter which can be adapted to serve the wastewater needs of a resource-scarce community.
 The team's primary aim is to assess the feasibility of the inclusion of a trickling filter in a future AguaClara wastewater treatment plant.

+Trickling filter research boomed in the 1970's and 1980's but declined rapidly after that time.
+The wastewater research switched to more active methods of treatment like activated sludge; however, passive treatments like trickling filters have low energy requirements if any.
+In terms of nutrient pollution control there is little research on trickling filters as the interest in nutrient removal research peaked after interest in trickling filters.
+The team believes that there is still a lot of progress to be made in trickling filter research and they believe that significant technological improvements could be developed.

 ## Literature Review
 Discuss what is already known about your research area based on both external work and that of past AguaClara Teams.
 Connect your objectives with what is already known and explain what additional contribution you intend to make.
 Make sure to add APA formatted in-text citations.
 If you mention the author(s) in your sentence, you can simply give the year of publication.

 -------
+#### Trickling Filter Operational Difficulties
 There is significant documentation of problems plant operators experienced when dealing with trickling filters.
 Some of the issues, while important to take into consideration when implementing trickling filters, may not offer much room in terms of what improvements the team can make.
 Problems include: the development of slug populations in the trickling filters, which can remove the layer of biofilm and harm the nitrifying bacteria population, thereby negatively impacting the systems performance and plug the channels of the system; filter flies, whose presence suggests a lack of moisture throughout the filter; and foul odors, which can indicate an increasing level of anaerobic reactions or accumulating sloughed-off biomass in the filter media.

 Some of these previously mentioned problems (biomass sloughing and insect and slug presence in filters) contribute to clogging and ponding in filters.
 Current solutions include “flashing with low doses of chlorine to remove deposited solids and kill excess biomass” or periodic flooding.
 The team aims to address these issues by developing a new trickling media that has a lower tendency to experience clogging or ponding.